 What Is the Definition of Sustainable Fashion?

-As more and more people find out about what their dollars are supporting, they are starting to seek out sustainable fashion, or fashion that is made in a way that protects and preserves the environment for future generations.
+As more and more people find out about what their dollars are supporting, they are starting to seek out sustainable fashion.
+Unlike the items made by fast fashion retailers, sustainable fashion is made in a way that protects and preserves the environment for future generations.

 Most importantly, sustainable fashion is high quality and made to last for years and years, so that you don’t have to keep buying more of it every month.
 Because that isn’t sustainable for your finances.

 Shopping for sustainable fashion is actually a pretty powerful way to engage in the fight against climate change.
-Fashion brands are exquisitely attuned to what customers want.
-And the more people like you who say they want something better, something sustainable, the more brands will feel compelled to take the leap into a clean, just, and abundant future.
+Sustainable fashion brands are exquisitely attuned to what customers want.
+And the more people like you who say they want something better, something planet-friendly, the more brands will feel compelled to take the leap into a clean, just, and abundant future.

 So have fun!
-And if you have any suggestions or questions for how we define sustainability here at Brightly, do give us a shout.
+And if you have any suggestions or questions for how we define sustainability here at Brightly, ask away.
 Like we said, the definition is evolving, and we’re here to push it along.

 Hey there!
 Want to help us change the world every day through easy, achievable, eco-friendly tips and tricks?
 Sign up for the Brightly Spot and join our movement of over a million changemakers.